Guide & monitor your students all the way- applying Rosenshine's principles

 Upload student drawings to create a group discussion

 To implement this learning technique with LessonUp you can create a lesson with three slides and a photo question.
 Insert the chosen photo in a slide, in between two black slides, and set the timer component to 20 seconds.
-At the end of the assignment, the student teams can upload their drawing in the photo question.
-Together with the rest of the class, you can discuss the results, the teamwork process, and the strategy chosen by each team
+At the end of the assignment, the student teams can upload their drawings within the photo question.
+Together with the rest of the class, you can discuss the resulting creations, how they experienced the teamwork process, and the strategy chosen by each team.

 3. Match a question to this answer…